 Best Ethakkappam Recipe Online

 In every Malayalee household, tea time is highly revered.
 It's the time in the middle of the afternoon when everyone is getting a little peckish and is looking forward to sipping chai and enjoying a detectable array of snacks.
-Ethakkappam or banana fritters are a classic snack that can be enjoyed any time of day- fried ripe bananas in a crispy fried batter alongside a piping hot cup of tea, what's not to love?
+Ethakkappam recipe online fritters are a classic snack that can be enjoyed any time of day- fried ripe bananas in a crispy fried batter alongside a piping hot cup of tea, what's not to love?
 Every household in Kerala has its own recipe and version of this treat so I'm sharing my mother's version which is the one I grew up eating.

 Ethakka or plantains are usually larger and tougher than bananas, with much thicker skin.
 Plantain fritters are made out of a special variety of plantain called “Nendrapazham” which are starchy, tough, and not very sweet, but are a highly nutritious and good source of potassium and vitamins A & C. Since they are not enjoyable to eat raw, they need to be cooked to get the best flavour and the riper they get, the sweeter it will taste.
 Ideally, for this recipe, you will use plantains that are ripe but not overly ripe.
 If you don't have plantains, you can use regular bananas but the taste will not be the same.